 Equally passionate about culture and community, Andrea is a founding member of the Morrison Living Diversity and Inclusion Council and was elected to the Camp Fire National Board of Trustees, an inclusive youth development organization.
 She has also served as an advisor to the International Council on Active Aging (ICAA) and the Hospitality Education Foundation of Georgia (HEFG), as well as Board Chair to Girls, Inc. of Greater Atlanta (GIGA).

 Andrea lives in Atlanta with her husband Tony.
 When she is not on the tennis court playing a competitive doubles match, she enjoys reading, cooking and spoiling her grandchildren.

 Sharolyn Balsley, MS, RD, LDN, CPXP

 Sharolyn Balsley has a lifelong passion and gift for serving others.
-So, it’s not surprising that service and compassion have been her trademarks as she’s risen through the ranks to Senior Vice President of Operations Strategy and Support.
+So, it’s not surprising that service and compassion have been her trademarks as she’s risen through the ranks to Senior Vice President of Patient and Consumer Experience.